bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	// So, we can use it to call the function foo()
 	```
+	This can be called as name binding.

-⚠️  **How are they different?** It just looks like the `name` property stores the name of the variable it created.
+## ⚠️  **How are they different?**
+It's easy to get confused here.
+Right now, it looks like `.name` just stores the name of the variable which name binding created.
+(That is, `foo.name` is just the variable name `"foo"` as string).
+Then, are they really different?

-Yes, they are somewhat different .
+Yes, they are.
 Let's look at more examples -

 1. You can always store the function in a variable with different name, but `func.name` will NOT change.
 	```js